Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Houston and Lagos.
+To all the kids in Seoul and Spokane.

-I'm losing my edge to the art-school Tehran kids in little jackets and borrowed nostalgia for the unremembered nineties.
+I'm losing my edge to the art-school Glasgow kids in little jackets and borrowed nostalgia for the unremembered nineties.

 I'm losing my edge.